SrGaabriel/soma/README.md

 ## 🛠️ Compiler backend breakdown

-The compiler provides two optimization paths: a traditional CFG-based path and an Interaction Net-based path for optimal evaluation.

-### Traditional Path (Alloy-first)
+The compiler provides three compilation modes, each optimized for different use cases:

+### Three Compilation Modes

+Use the `-m` / `--mode` flag to select:

+1. **Standard Mode** (`-m standard`) - Default, predictable runtime (no laziness or implicit parallelism)
+2. **Hybrid Mode** (`-m hybrid`) - Native but parallelized with fork-join on hot paths
+3. **Graph Mode** (`-m graph`) - Full interaction net reduction with work-stealing parallelism

+### Native Mode Pipeline

+The default compilation path for predictable, sequential execution:

-1. **Metal (HIR) 🧱**: After inference the compiler produces a higher-level IR.
-This stage performs lambda-lifting (so nested functions become explicit top-level closures) and normalization to get a predictable, analyzable shape.
+1. **Metal (HIR) 🧱**: After inference, the compiler produces a higher-level IR.
+This stage performs lambda-lifting (nested functions become explicit top-level closures) and normalization to get a predictable, analyzable shape.

-2. **Alloy (MIR) 📋**: Mid-level IR & transforms.
-The HIR is lowered to a mid-level IR where the bulk of optimizations happen.
-This is where polymorphism is prepared for specialization, monadic patterns are normalized, and candidate optimizations are applied.

-3. **LTO ⚡**: Separately-compiled modules are fused for whole-program passes.
-This LTO-style phase enables cross-module monomorphization, inlining, and aggressive specialization.

-4. **LLVM 🛡️**: The optimized IR is translated to LLVM IR.
-From there you can use standard LLVM tools to produce object files or executables.

-### Circuit Path (Interaction Nets)

-1. **Metal (HIR) 🧱**: Same high-level IR as above, preserving full System F-Omega polymorphism and higher-kinded types.

 2. **Circuit IR 🔄**: An Interaction Net-based intermediate representation that achieves optimal (Lamping-style) evaluation without garbage collection.
 The compiler:
    - Infers linearity automatically (no linear types required in source)